jchevertonwynne/learning_rust/README.md

 - [Install rust](https://www.rust-lang.org/tools/install)
 - Install vscode + [rust analyzer](https://www.rust-lang.org/tools/install) or clion + [rust plugin](https://plugins.jetbrains.com/plugin/8182-rust) (intellij works too, but I don't think it has debugging support).
 - Clone this repo.
-- Run `$ cargo install --path .` to install the `lrprepare` executable to your `PATH`.
-This enables rust-analyzer support for vscode from the base directory, simply rerun it whenever a new project subdirectory is created.
-- Run the hello world example through `$ cd course/part00/hello_world && cargo run` in a terminal to check that your installation works.
-Then try setting the `NAME` environment variable and see what happens when re-running `$ cargo run`!
+- Run the hello world example through `$ cargo run --bin helloworld` in a terminal to check that your installation works.
+Then try setting the `NAME` environment variable and see what happens when re-running!

 ## Resources